laro/Cilia/Other Ideas, Good & Bad.md

 ### Bitfields
-One could define the orde of bit in a bitfield.
+One could define the order of bit in a bitfield.
 - MSB (Most Significant Bit) first.
     - This way you can use
       ```